 Translation: Prostrating myself to the lotus feet of the Lord of Raghus, I prepare the work of Jatakaparijata abridging Saravali the head among scientific works.

 Commentary: Hereby author is bowing down (praṇam) to the feet of the Lord of Raghus (raghunāyakasya) whose lineage is tracing its ancestry to Surya.
-Some of the great warrior kings such as Dasaratha and Rama himself are produced in the same dynasty; in fact Raghu is believed to be Śri Ramas grandfather.
+Some of the great warrior kings such as Dasaratha and Rama himself are produced in the same dynasty; in fact, Raghu is believed to be Śri Ramas grandfather.
 One of the possible reasons to do so is the fact that Rama is Viṣṇu avatar indicated by the planet Surya in the chart who is also the main significator for dharma and satya in this Bhu loka.

-In the same śloka, author is indicating that what is following is somewhat based on the well known work of Saravali himself, but with the addition of the special knowledge on the given subject, namely signs, as he clearly states in the following śloka.
+In the same śloka, the author is indicating that what is following is somewhat based on the well-known work of Saravali himself, but with the addition of the special knowledge on the given subject, namely signs, as he clearly states in the following śloka.
 Word mukya means that which is first, principal, leader, guide, first or best among; whilst tantra here means scientific work or doctrine, rule, theory, etc.